top of page

 Switching to a work-from-home or remote work setup means that employees no longer have access to in-office facilities, such as computers, communication gadgets, office wi-fi, etc. In other words, you need to arm them with these facilities so they can deliver as expected.

-If, for instance, they're going to be handling lots of calls and regularly participating in videoconferences, it's important to provide them with the resources and tools that will make these activities as seamless as though they were working from the office.
-This might include investing in a quality headset, webcam, and laptop or desktop computer with the necessary processing power.
+If for instance, they're going to be handling lots of calls and regularly participating in videoconferences, it's important to provide them with the resources and tools that will make these activities as seamless as though they were working from the office.
+This might include investing in a quality headset, cybersecurity systems, VPN, webcam, and laptop or desktop computer with the necessary processing power.

 2. Encourage a Culture of Constant Communication

-Since there won't be plenty of physical interactions as before, one of the best ways to track the progress of ongoing projects and everyday tasks is by effective communication.
-You`ll need to keep the channels of communication open always.
+Since there won't be plenty of physical interactions as before, one of the best ways to track the progress of ongoing projects and everyday tasks is by using effective communication and reporting system.
+You'll need to keep the channels of communication open always.
 Emails, texts, videoconferencing, and phone calls are just means by which you can promote effective communication among staff members.

 Besides, constant communication will keep all employees on the same page and also afford you the insight you need to address operational issues as they arise and make informed decisions.

-The team at work needs to be able to rely on each other even when they are not physically together and this can only be achieved through proper communication.
+The team needs to be able to rely on each other even when they are not physically together and this can only be achieved through proper communication and information sharing.

 There are a few things you need to do to make sure that communication in your remote team is effective: